particle-iot/docs/firmware/firmware.md

 When you are using the Particle Cloud to compile your `.ino` source code, a preprocessor comes in to modify the code into C++ requirements before producing the binary file used to flash onto your devices.

+It automatically adds the line `#include "Particle.h"` to the top of the file and adds prototypes for your functions so your code can call functions declared later in the source code.

 If you are getting unexpected errors when compiling valid code, it could be the preprocessor causing issues in your code.
 You can disable the preprocessor by adding the pragma line above.

 ## Firmware Releases